zulicheg/eset_mirror_script/README.md

 - edit lines in nod32ms.conf

 # If you have valid login:password
-- set them into log/nod_keys.valid in format login:password:version:expire_date(expiration date will be set automatically when script check them)
+- set them into log/nod_keys.valid in format login:password:version

 # Run
 - run php update.php